Bootstrapping Heterogeneous Graph Representation Learning via Large Language Models: A Generalized Approach

 The proof can be found in \textbf{Appendix} B.2.
 Corollary \ref{thm:cly} further demonstrates that our proposed method not only prevents over-smoothing between different types of heterogeneous nodes, but also ensures that over-smoothing does not necessarily occur between nodes of the same type.
 In such cases, whether over-smoothing occurs depends on the types of adjacent nodes and network parameters.
 This means the network can adaptively make node features similar or different based on specific circumstances, rather than causing all node features to converge to the same value due to over-smoothing.

-Our model restricts smoothing to same-type nodes, using a learnable neural network for control.
-As shown in [1], a 3-layer GCN can already experience over-smoothing on certain datasets.
-With two aggregations per layer, our 3-layer PAGNN is equivalent to a 6-layer GCN, heightening the risk of over-smoothing.
+As shown in \cite{DBLP:conf/aaai/LiHW18}, a 3-layer GCN can already experience over-smoothing on certain datasets.
+With two aggregations per layer, our 3-layer PAGNN is equivalent to a 6-layer GCN (Please refer to Section Experiments for details), heightening the risk of over-smoothing.
 We analyzed inter-type node similarity across layers and compared our method to GHGRL without PAGNN (GHGRL w/o P).
 The results below confirm that over-smoothing occurs, and our method effectively prevents it.
-These findings will be included in the paper.